gcruz16/project3-meals/README.md

 ### User Stories
 ### MVP
-1. Users must be able to use this application to find recipes.
+1. Users must be able to use this application to find recipes for many different types of meals.
-2. Users need to be able to filter by category.
+2. Users need to be able to search for meals by category.
 3. Users need a dropdown window that contains categories to select from.
+4. After selecting a category, users need to see a list of meals from that category.
-4. After retrieving the data, users need to see the name and image of the meal.
+5. After clicking on a meal image, users need to see the information about that meal.
-5. Users need to be able to see the list of ingredients and instructions when they click on the meal.
+6. Users need to be able to see the list of ingredients and instructions for each meal.
-6. Users need a home page icon in the heading section so they can toggle to home page anytime.
+7. Users need a home page icon in the heading section so they can toggle to home page anytime.

 ### Post MVP
 1. Users need to be able to filter by multiple criteria such as: category, ingredient and region.
 2. Users need a dropdown window that contains multiple criteria (category, ingredient and region) to select from.
-3. Users need another dorpdown window that contains a list based on criteria(category, ingredient and region) they selected.
+3. Users need another dropdown window that contains a list based on criteria(category, ingredient and region) they selected.
-4. Users need to be able to see a link to check a video from meal detail page.
+4. Users need to be able to select a link to view a video from meal detail page.

 **Wireframe Images Used In This Project**
  <img src="https://github.com/gcruz16/project3-meals/blob/master/public/Project3wireframeimage1.png"  width="400" height="400" align-content="center"/>